alexandre-lim/clubhouse-automation/README.md

 ### Nice to have
 - Possibility to write the project name in the spreadsheet and create it or not in Clubhouse if project doesn't exist.
 - Possibility to enter labels to be attached to epics and stories.
+- Possibility to control spreadsheet ranges in the document and not in the code.
 - Swagger to document the API.
+- Extends the parameters like setting the due date in the spreadsheet.
+- Logging (maybe in Stackdriver)

 ## What's [Clubhouse](https://clubhouse.io/) ?